MeteoSwiss-APN/pytrajplot/README.md

 ## Future Developments

-Some further todos for the future:
+Possible developments in the future:
-- [x] Complete ReadMe
 - [ ] Add debug statements and debug flag
 - [ ] Write Class for COSMO trajectory files
 - [ ] Write Class for HRES trajectory files